xlladdins/xll/docs/Excel4MacrosA-D.md

 **ABSREF**(**ref\_text**, **reference**)

-Ref\_text    specifies a position relative to reference.
+Ref\_text&nbsp;&nbsp;&nbsp;&nbsp;specifies a position relative to reference.
 Think of ref\_text as "directions" from one range of cells to another.

   - > Ref\_text must be an R1C1-style relative reference in the form of
     > text, such as "R\[1\]C\[1\]".